ds2-lab/infinicache/README.md

 - ### EC2 Proxy

   Amazon EC2 AMI: ubuntu-xenial-16.04

-  Golang: 1.12
+  Golang version: 1.12

-  Be sure the port of **6378 - 7380** is avaiable on the proxy and EC2 proxy should be under the same VPC group with Lambda function.
+  Be sure the port **6378 - 7380** is avaiable on the proxy

-  We recommend you deploy InfiniCache on the EC2 instance with powerful CPU resource and high bandwidth (`c5n` family maybe a good choice).
+  We recommend that EC2 proxy and Lambda functions are under the same VPC network, and deploy InfiniCache on a EC2 instance with powerful CPU and high bandwidth (`c5n` family maybe a good choice).

 - ### Golang install